ingredients icon.Ingredients

 Demerara Sugar

-When you want to bring your mop sauce up a notch, this is the stuff.
-It’s as easy to work with as Dark Brown but with an even richer flavor.
+Demerara sugar is the stuff you use when you want to bring your mop sauce up a notch.
+It’s as easy to work with as dark brown sugar but with an even richer flavor.
 Muscovado is even better, but it’s not easy to get your hands on, making this the logical substitution.

 Simple Syrup